Tynemouth Metro station: History

 The station, designed by architect William Bell, was originally opened by the North Eastern Railway on 7 July 1882.
-It was designated as a Grade II* listed building on 2 November 1978.

 Following a significant decline in the number of passengers using the North Eastern Railway's services in North Tyneside during the early 1900s, the line was electrified as part of the Tyneside Electrics network, using a 600 V DC third-rail system.

 Owing to falling passenger numbers during the 1960s, as well as rising costs, and the need to renew life expired infrastructure and rolling stock, the Tyneside Electrics network was de-electrified and converted to diesel multiple unit operation in 1967.

+It was designated a Grade II* listed building on 2 November 1978.

 The station has remained in constant use since opening, with British Rail continuing to use the station's former bay platforms for services from Newcastle via Wallsend until the day before the first section of the Tyne and Wear Metro opened.

 Tynemouth joined the Tyne and Wear Metro network on 11 August 1980, with the opening of the first phase of the network between Haymarket and Tynemouth via Four Lane Ends.
 Prior to the introduction of through services to St James via Wallsend on 14 November 1982, all trains used the present platform 2.

 Regeneration

-In 2007, English Heritage placed the station on the Heritage at Risk Register.
+In 2007 English Heritage placed the station on the Heritage at Risk Register.
 The survey is used by national and local government, a wide range of individuals and heritage groups to establish the extent of risk and to help assess priorities for action and funding decisions.

 Work on the £3.68 million regeneration project began in early 2011, and was completed in the following year.
 On 2 July 2012, the station was officially reopened by Anne, Princess Royal, and subsequently removed from the register.